yensi-solutions/datascience/README.md

 # datascience
-Interview tests for datascience engineer at yensi solutions.
+Tasks for data-science engineer at yensi solutions.